JackKelly/JackKelly.github.io/_posts/2019-10-03-using-computing-to-fix-climate-change.md

 ## The challenge of reducing emissions at scale

 One quick rant:  All the climate cares about is the scale of emissions reductions.
-For the climate to 'notice', we really need to be exploring interventions which can reduce emissions by _at least_ a million tonnes of CO2e per year, and ideally _billions_ of tonnes per year.
+For the climate to 'notice', we need interventions which reduce emissions by _at least_ a million tonnes of CO2e per year, and ideally _billions_ of tonnes per year.

 To achieve scale we need to jump over multiple hurdles: